How Much Will It Cost Me To Relocate From Chicago To Seattle?

 One of the unstable factors that affect the cost of relocating is the inbound and outbound demand.
 If a lot of people are relocating to your current location and people are always moving out of your destination location, it will be cheaper.

 A lot of people are leaving the Chicago area.
-So, hiring movers attracts higher costs.
+So, hiring long distance movers in Chicago attracts higher costs.
 That means the prices are on the higher side.

 Likewise, the outbound demand influences your cost of moving.
 If there is higher outbound demand, the moving price will be lower.
 The outbound demand in Seattle is reasonable.